glee4810/ehrsql-2024/README.md

 | #Train | #Dev | #Test |
 |:-------:|:-------:|:-------:|
 | 9680 (TBD) | 1260 (TBD) | 1698 (TBD) |

+### Data Relase

+- The training and dev data will be released on Jan 29, 2024.
+- The test data will be released on Feb 26, 2024.

 ### Data Format